 Configuration 2 is convenient because it consists simply of a standard network analyzer.
 However, it has numerous limitations.
-When boosting the signal at port 1, only high-power transmission measurements in the forward direction ( $S{21}$ ) and nonboosted reflection measurements in the reverse direction ( $S{22}$ ) are possible.
-The position of the booster amplifier, with its high reverse isolation, makes forward reflection ( $S{11}$ ) and reverse transmission ( $S{12}$ ) measurements impossible.
-Nonboosted reverse reflection measurements can be made, but the limitations as described in Configuration 1.
+When boosting the signal at port 1, only high-power transmission measurements in the forward direction (S{21}) and nonboosted reflection measurements in the reverse direction (S{22}) are possible.
+The position of the booster amplifier, with its high reverse isolation, makes forward reflection (S{11}) and reverse transmission (S{12}) measurements impossible.
+Nonboosted reverse reflection measurements can be made, but with limitations as described in Configuration 1.

 The accuracy of Configuration 2 is limited because the network analyzer measures the reference signal before the booster amplifier (coupling takes place inside the analyzer).
-As a result, any mismatch between the booster amplifier and the DUT is not ratioed out, and as a result, ripple will appear in the measurement (Figure 1).
+As a result, any mismatch between the booster amplifier and the DUT is not ratioed out, and therefore ripple will appear in the measurement (Figure 1).
 This ripple can be significant due to the poor source match of the booster amplifier.
 Even the uncorrected source match of the network analyzer is likely to be much better than the source match of the booster amplifier.
-Figure 1.
-Ripple is caused by a mismatch between the DUT and the booster amplifier.

 The uncertainty associated with the measurement will depend upon the quality of the match between the booster amplifier and the DUT.
 In addition, any drift or power fluctuations associated with the booster amplifier will appear to be from the DUT since the reference signal is not measured after the booster amplifier.
 This configuration is best for analyzers that do not allow direct access to the R (reference) channel and when the accuracy of the measurements is not important.
-If the analyzer allows access to the R channel and the reference signal is coupled after the amplifier, a configuration that allows more accuracy is possible.
-(See Configuration 3).
+If the analyzer allows access to the R channel and the reference signal is coupled after the amplifier, a configuration that allows more accuracy is possible (see Configuration 3).